codersclub/emlog.ml/docs/install_1panel2.md

 - Set root password, it is recommended to keep the default port 3306
 - Keep the port external access unchecked by default, and keep other default settings.
 Click OK to start the installation.

-2. Create a database: After the MySQL service is installed, continue to click Database-Create Database to create a database for installing emlog, as shown in the figure below
+2. Create a database: After the MySQL service is installed, continue to click Database-Create Database to create a database for installing Emlog, as shown in the figure below

 ![](1panel-006.png)